JL1172/argon-v3/docs/language-guide-argon-v3.md

 123=="123" //false values of difference types are never equivalent because type coercion does not happen at equality checking. no no to implicit conversions
 ```

+### Logical Operators

+- and for &&
+- or for ||
+- ! for not

+* did not implement && or || because bitwise operations are not implemented in Argon

+### Precedence and grouping

+- The operators all have same precedence, but in order to add higher priority to operator, add `()` around operator and its operands